 \subsection{Sketch of the proof}

-We provide a brief outline of this complex proof: \begin{enumerate} \item \textbf{Separation Power of WL-Test:} We first establish that the WL-test has sufficient separation power on the defined target functions. \item \textbf{Connection to tripartite message-passing GNNs:} We then demonstrate the relationship between the separation power of tripartite message-passing GNNs and that of the Tripartite WL-tests, showing that the GNNs can separate our target functions.
-This result, combined with the generalized Weierstrass theorem, leads to our approximation power conclusions. \item \textbf{Universal Approximation:} Assuming the target functions are continuous and have compact support, we prove universal approximation.
-In this step, we also specify the problem size and apply the Generalized Weierstrass Theorem (Theorem 22 of ~\cite{azizian2020expressive}). \item \textbf{Addressing Discontinuities:} Since the target functions are neither continuous nor compactly supported, particularly at the boundary of the convex QCQPs universe $\mathcal{G}^{m,n}_{\mathrm{QCQP}}$, we construct a continuous approximation of the target function to apply universal approximation, ensuring convergence in measure. \end{enumerate}
+We provide a brief outline of this proof: \begin{itemize} \item[(i)] \textbf{Separation Power of WL-Test:} We first establish that the WL-test has sufficient separation power on the defined target functions. \item[(ii)] \textbf{Connection to tripartite MP-GNNs:} We then demonstrate the relationship between the separation power of tripartite MP-GNNs and that of the Tripartite WL-tests, showing that the GNNs can separate our target functions.
+This result, combined with the generalized Weierstrass theorem, leads to our approximation power conclusions. \item[(iii)] \textbf{Universal Approximation:} Assuming the target functions are continuous and have compact support, we prove universal approximation.
+In this step, we also specify the problem size and apply the Generalized Weierstrass Theorem (Theorem 22 of ~\cite{azizian2020expressive}). \item[(iv)] \textbf{Addressing Discontinuities:} Since the target functions are neither continuous nor compactly supported, particularly at the boundary of the convex QCQPs universe $\mathcal{G}^{m,n}_{\mathrm{QCQP}}$, we construct a continuous approximation of the target function to apply universal approximation, ensuring convergence in measure. \end{itemize}